 Salem, OR 97317

-8. Closing date for acceptance of scholarship applications is MAY 1, 2019.
+8. Closing date for acceptance of scholarship applications is MAY 1, of each year.
 Notification will be made to the recipient(s) by mail as soon as possible after the selection.

 9. Scholarships of $1,000.00 will be awarded to the recipient(s) through the Financial Aid Office of the college designated by the recipient to be used for registration at the college.